 We encourage all members of the NTU community to be aware of their behaviour and interaction with others - and of the impact this may have.
 Discriminatory and negative behaviour, including on social media, is not tolerated and may also be unlawful.
 Behaviour that breaches the Student Code of Behaviour can result in very serious consequences, including expulsion from the University.
-If your experience of living or studying here doesn't match our expectations of a respectful environment and you need further information or advice, visit our or refer to our policies.
+If your experience of living or studying here doesn't match your expectations of a respectful environment and you need further information or advice, please refer to our Dignity and Respect Policy.
 For information relating specifically to sexual consent, visit the Student Support Services Respect and Consent page.

 Student Support Services offer comprehensive support for students with individual requirements or difficulties.
 They coordinate support and access arrangements for disabled students, students with specific learning difficulties, students with mental health difficulties and students on the autism spectrum.
 They provide a range of health and wellbeing services and also offer tailored advice and support to mature students, trans students and students from local authority care.

-ECU provides a central source of expertise, research, advice and leadership for universities and colleges regarding equality, diversity and inclusion.
+ECU (now part of the merger Advance HE) provides a central source of expertise, research, advice and leadership for universities and colleges regarding equality, diversity and inclusion.